stu24243/imani/README.md

 And try to fix my css(colors,position)

-Yoc an remove the hover effects if they fitting to the theme :-
+You can remove/edit the hover effects if they fitting to the theme :-